Seven dead and more than 120 rescued from water after ferry fire in Philippines

-A ferry carrying more than 130 people has caught fire in the north-eastern Philippines, killing seven passengers and forcing many survivors to jump into the sea where they were rescued by other vessels.
+A ferry carrying more than 130 people caught fire in north-east Philippines, killing seven passengers and forcing many survivors to jump into the sea where they were rescued by other vessels.

-The fire rapidly spread from the engine room to the upper passenger deck of the M/V Mercraft 2 while it was approaching a seaport in Real, town administrator Filomena Portales said.
+The fire rapidly spread from the engine room to the upper passenger deck of the M/V Mercraft 2 while it was approaching a port in Real, town administrator Filomena Portales said.

-It had been en route to the town in Quezon province from Polillo Island.
+It had been en route to the town in the Quezon province from Polillo Island.

-“Fishing boats and other vessels were able to approach quickly and everybody helped, so the rescue was fast,” Portales told the Associated Press by telephone, adding that many of those rescued were in shock and had to be treated for burns and bruises and given dry clothes and shoes.
+“Fishing boats and other vessels were able to approach quickly and everybody helped, so the rescue was fast,” Portales said by telephone, adding that many of those rescued were in shock and had to be treated for burns and bruises and given dry clothes and shoes.

-Injured survivors on stretchers were taken to waiting ambulance vans while a rescuer tried to revive an unconscious survivor by pressing on his chest.
+Injured survivors on stretchers were taken to waiting ambulances while a rescuer tried to revive an unconscious survivor by pressing on his chest.

-The coast guard said everyone on the ferry had been accounted for and 24 people who were injured were taken to hospital.
+The coastguard said everyone on the ferry had been accounted for and 24 people who were injured were taken to a hospital.

 Portales said seven passengers died from burns and drowning and one possibly had a heart attack while floating in the water.

-Investigators were looking into the fire and other ferries operated by the owner of Mercraft 2 were likely to be suspended from operating while undergoing safety inspections, officials said.
+Investigators were looking into the fire, and other ferries operated by the owner of Mercraft 2 would likely be suspended from operating while undergoing safety inspections, officials said.

 The wreckage was towed to shore in Real.